- Off The Beaten Path

 This morning you will be driven through the lush gardens and green fields to Mekong Delta.
 Upon arrival at Vinh Long Town, you will embark on a private boat trip on the Co Chien River, some of the largest Mekong’s arm.
 You will cruise under the spectacular My Thuan Cable-stayed Bridge.
 A stop will be made at Dinh Tan Hoa, an ancient provincial house built some hundred fifty years ago.

-You will proceed the cruise up-stream on the Tien river, another large arm of the Mekong.
-On the banks, some dark smokes in the sky will lead you to one of the biggest bricks and tiles factory where you will have an interesting visit.
+You will proceed the cruise up-stream on the Tien River, another large arm of the Mekong.
+On the banks, some dark smokes in the sky will lead you to one of the biggest bricks and tiles factories where you will have an interesting visit.

-After lunch you get back on board then continue to cruise towards Sa Dec.
-On both sides of the river, locals are recolting water water-hyacinth, another famous Mekong delta product used for furniture and baskets.
+After lunch, you’ll get back on board then continue to cruise towards Sa Dec.
+On both sides of the river, locals are revolting water water-hyacinth, another famous Mekong delta product used for furniture and baskets.

 Sa Dec town is appearing like a little “Venice” with numerous narrow canals, with various kind of activities on the banks.
 We will disembark at Sa Dec local market, one of the biggest ones of the delta.
 Walk along its narrow streets and beautiful old houses dating from the last century, some old Chinese temples, including the primary school of Marguerite Duras famous writer.
 (See Marguerite Duras novel turned into a famous movie, “The Lover”).

 Depart Sa Dec you wind your way to Can Tho.
 Arrive and check into your hotel.